vesperporta/workcraft/README.md

 ## IET Management
 Management of tasks as a horoscope of itself acting in an environment of horoscopes, official meetings and formalities are defined to handle process of tasks through departments and businesses.

+## Light Accelerated Event System
+Design for an event management system in reflection from native bubbling of events through an application to observe by screens of TV formated pixels describing a total and partial operation of an application.
+Limits of each screen size as busy action of object population from constant output as TVs increases need for additional TVs and identity of property to increase population of a society interacting as programmes with action.